 – Vehicles parked in the Griffith Woods parking lot after hours

-– Vandalism in Griffith Woods Park
+– Encampments in wooded areas or Griffith Woods Park

 Call Calgary Police Service – Drug Tip Line (403-206-8100) if: